Self-Guided Walking Tour in Bad Gastein

 6. 6

-Evangelical Church (Christophoruskirche) in Bad Gastein, stop 6 on the self-guided walking tour
+Evangelical Church (Christophoruskirche) (Evang.
+Pfarrkirche Bad Gastein), stop 6 on the self-guided walking tour

 A short climb north brings you to the Christophoruskirche, the Protestant parish church and a listed heritage building.
 It is a calmer, plainer note after the spa-resort flamboyance lower down, the kind of clean Alpine church silhouette that reads well against the mountains behind it.
 It is open daily from 9:00 to 18:00 and free to enter, so you can step inside for a quiet few minutes without any planning.
 This is the highest meaningful point on the walk before you turn and head down toward the valley floor, so take a moment to look back over the rooftops and the gorge you have just descended.
 From here the route drops south and downhill toward the thermal bath, which is where most visitors are really headed.
 The walk down is steeper than it looks, so watch your footing on the lanes.